 The United Nations Research Institute for Social Development (UNRISD) is an autonomous research institute within the UN system that undertakes multidisciplinary research and policy analysis on the social dimensions of contemporary development issues.

 UNRISD launched its ongoing SSE research project in late 2012.
-Through in-house research, and partnerships with scholars, research organizations, SSE networks and other UN agencies, this project seeks to:
+Through in-house research, and partnerships with governments, scholars, research organizations, SSE networks and other UN agencies, this project seeks to:

 1) understand the conditions and contexts that enable social and solidarity economy (SSE) to expand, as well as the contradictions and constraints; and